-- Oxygen transport – the red blood cell contains haemoglobin, a complex protein that carries oxygen.
-Haemoglobin is partly made from iron, and accounts for about two thirds of the body’s iron supply.
+- Oxygen transport – red blood cells contain haemoglobin, a complex protein that carries oxygen from the lungs to the rest of the body.
+Haemoglobin is partly made from iron, and accounts for about two thirds of the body’s iron.

-- Myoglobin – a special protein that helps store oxygen in muscle tissue.
+- Myoglobin – a special protein that helps store oxygen in muscle cells.
 Myoglobin contains iron and is responsible for the red colour of muscle.

 - Enzymes – many enzymes throughout the body contain iron, including those involved in energy production.
-Enzymes are the catalysts that drive many cell functions.
+Enzymes are catalysts (increase rate of chemical reaction) that drive many cell functions.

 - Immune system – proper functioning of the immune system relies, in part, on sufficient iron.
 The immune system helps us fight infection.

 Certain people are at increased risk of iron deficiency, including: